Michelle Beckley

 Michelle Jane Beckley (born November 28, 1969) is a former Democratic member of the Texas House of Representatives from District 65.
 She was first elected in November 2018, defeating incumbent Republican Ron Simmons.
 Texas' 65th district represents parts of southern Denton County.
 She did not run for reelection in 2022.
 After a brief run for the Democratic nomination in Texas's 24th congressional district. she dropped out and instead ran for Lieutenant Governor of Texas in 2022.
 She was defeated by Mike Collier in the Democratic primary runoff.

-She is running to represent District 63 of the Texas House of Representatives, where she will face incumbent Ben Bumgarner (R) in the 2024 general election.
-The district is considered competitive.
+In 2024, Beckley ran for District 63 of the Texas House of Representatives against incumbent Ben Bumgarner, but was defeated 56-44%.

 Personal life

 Education and career

 Beckley attended public school in the Carrollton-Farmers Branch Independent School District.
 After graduating from Newman Smith High School, she attended Texas A&M University, receiving a degree in biomedical sciences in 1992.

 Beckley worked in sales immediately following college, but returned to Carrollton to manage the family business, Kookaburra Bird Shop.
 In 2003, she purchased the shop and continues to manage it.

 On July 21, 2021, Beckley announced her candidacy for Texas's 24th congressional district, a seat held by Beth Van Duyne.
 She dropped out of the race one month later, as a result of the newly drawn district boundaries which placed her outside of district 65.